-Takeda is the first private partner to kick off this program by providing $250,000 to match the MLSC $250,000 over a five year period.
+Takeda was the first private partner to kick off this program by providing $250,000 to match the MLSC $250,000 over a five year period.
 Takeda has demonstrated a clear dedication to strengthening the Massachusetts life sciences industry by supporting women-led companies and having as many talented and smart people at the table as possible.

-In May, 2018 King Street Properties joined the MassNextGen initiative with a sponsorship of $125,000.
+In May 2018, King Street Properties joined the MassNextGen initiative with a sponsorship of $125,000.
 King Street Properties is a local real estate developer in the life sciences and supports early state companies throughout the Greater Boston area.

-We are now accepting additional sponsors that are committed to making change in the life sciences ecosystem through supporting women-led life sciences companies.
+The MLSC is accepting additional sponsors that are committed to making change in the life sciences ecosystem through supporting women-led life sciences companies.
 Sponsors will have an opportunity to participate in MassNextGen through judging, coaching, and other potential partnerships.